Mastercard/send-util-crossborder-oauth2/README.md

 |           jti             |                  Unique JWT id                    |                      JWT Generated id

 ### Executing the use cases
-**Executing the use-cases in IDE**
+**Generate a sample token**

 - Go to [project folder](\src\test\java\com\mastercard\oauth2\requesttoken\generator), Open Oauth2RequestTokenGeneratorTest.java
-- To execute use case, pass the required input parameters.
+- To generate sample token, pass required input parameters.
 - Right click on testGenerateToken() method in the class and run.
 You will get the request token.